zxieeee/PowerTools/ROADMAP.md

 # Goals

 - [ ] Program as a daemon or a service.
-  - [ ] read from a config.conf file where some config like
+  - [x] read from a config.conf file where some config like
-  - [ ] folder or folders (could be Desktop and Downloads folder or much more) where our program will work( contains data about a directory )
+  - [x] folder or folders (could be Desktop and Downloads folder or much more) where our program will work( contains data about a directory )
   - [ ] add a delay timer for program ( if possible implement OS specific APIs using inotify and ReadDirectoryChangesW in code itself so that we can deprecate this variable in future)
-  - [ ] a map that contains folders and extension check the .conf file example
+  - [x] a map that contains folders and extension check the .conf file example
+  - [ ] config reorganisation for sensible human readable format 💡

 ---